 - Keep a record of all your expenses- Depending on the seriousness of your injury, you may need future treatment to recover.
 It’s in your best interest to keep track of your expenses in order to receive fair compensation.

-- Contact a Louisiana maritime lawyer- When you contact one of our personal injury attorneys, we will review your case to see if you’re eligible for compensation.
+- Contact our offshore injury lawyers– When you contact one of our personal injury attorneys, we will review your case to see if you’re eligible for compensation.

 Common Maritime Accidents